-Pursuant to section 68, the Act does not apply to material that is published or available for purchase; library or museum material preserved solely for public record; material deposited with Library and Archives Canada; as well as records considered to be confidences of the Queen's Privy Council of Canada pursuant to section 69 of the Act.
+Pursuant to section 68, the Act does not apply to material that is published or available for purchase; library or museum material preserved solely for public record; material deposited with Library and Archives Canada; or records considered to be confidences of the Queen's Privy Council of Canada pursuant to section 69 of the Act.

-Of the 65 closed requests, the PSC responded to 40 within 30 days or less, representing 62% of all the requests completed.
-One request (1%) was completed within 31 to 60 days, 18 (28%) within 61 to 120 days, and six (9%) in over 121 (these were complex cases requiring legal advice and consultations with other departments and agencies).
+Of the 63 closed requests, the PSC responded to 38 within 30 days or less, representing 60% of all the requests completed.
+Five requests (8%) were completed within 31 to 60 days, 14 (22%) within 61 to 120 days, and six (10%) in over 121 days (these were complex cases requiring legal advice and consultations with other departments and agencies).

-The PSC did not receive any request for the translation of information.
+The PSC did not receive any requests for the translation of information.

-For all 44 requests in which information was released in whole or in part, 38 (86%) requesters received copies of the information on paper and six (14%) in CDROM format.
+For the 48 requests in which information was released in whole or in part, 36 requesters (75%) received copies of the information on paper, 10 (21%) electronically, and two (4%) in other formats.

 Under the Act, fees for certain activities related to the processing of formal requests can be levied.
 In addition to the $5 application fee, other charges may also apply for search, preparation and reproduction of the various records, as specified in the Access to Information Regulations.
 No fees are imposed for reviewing records, overhead or shipping.
 Moreover, in accordance with section 11 of the Act, no fees are charged for the first five hours required to search for a record or to prepare any part of it for disclosure.

-The fees collected during this reporting period totaled $522, while fees waived in accordance with subsection 11(6) of the Act amounted to $1,173.
-Fees collected for this reporting period are estimated to less than 1% of the total cost of administering the Access to Information program.
+The fees collected during this reporting period totaled $270, while fees waived in accordance with subsection 11(6) of the Act amounted to $1,636.
+Fees collected for this reporting period are estimated to be less than 1% of the total cost of administering the Access to Information program.

-At the end of the 2012-2013 reporting period, there are a total of four outstanding complaints.
+At the end of the 2013-2014 reporting period, two complaints remained outstanding.

 Appendix A – Delegation Instrument

-The President of the Public Service Commission of Canada, as head of the government institution, hereby designates Pursuant to section 73 of the Privacy Act, the persons holding the positions set out below, or the persons occupying on an acting basis those positions, to exercise the powers, duties or functions of the President as specified below and as more fully described in Annex A:
+The President of the Public Service Commission of Canada, as the head of the government institution, hereby designates pursuant to section 73 of the Access to Information Act, the persons holding the positions set out below, or the persons occupying on an acting basis those positions, to exercise or perform any of the powers, duties or functions of the Head of the government institution vested in him by the Access to Information Act.